Nima Kulkarni: Political career

+2018 Kentucky House election

-Kulkarni first campaigned to represent Kentucky's District 40 in the Kentucky House of Representatives in 2018.
-Her platform focused on raising the minimum wage, stimulating the economy while maintaining employee pensions, improving immigration policies, supporting the education system, and providing healthcare to all Kentuckians.
-She defeated the incumbent challenger, Dennis Horlander, in the Democratic primaries and went on to secure the elected position.
+In 2018, Kulkarni challenged incumbent Dennis Horlander for Kentucky's 40th House district, campaigning on a platform of raising the minimum wage, protecting pensions, instituting immigration reform, supporting education, and providing healthcare to all Kentuckians.
+Kulkarni defeated Horlander in the Democratic primary, and won the general election that November against Republican nominee Joshua Neubert.

+Tenure

 While in office, Kulkarni has sponsored legislation related to higher wages, improving healthcare coverage, police reform, and education.
 She also proposed a bill in 2020 with the goal of providing improved protections to victims of domestic or sexual assault.